Cally Taylor

-Biography
+Early life and education

 Taylor was born in Worcester and obtained her degree in Psychology from the University of Northumbria in Newcastle-on-Tyne.
 After graduating, she moved to London for two years and then spent 13 years in Brighton, where she began to write.
 She worked as a graphic designer, web developer, instructional designer.
 She now lives in Bristol, with her partner and their son, and writes full-time.

-Work
+Career

-Taylor began writing short stories in 2005.
-In 2006 she won two short story competitions, the Helen Mullin Awards and the Bank Street Writers competition, and was also runner-up in the Woman's Own short story competition.
+Taylor first began writing short stories in 2005.
+In 2006, she won two short story competitions, the Helen Mullin Awards and the Bank Street Writers competition, and was also runner-up in the Woman's Own short story competition.
 She has had numerous stories published in women's magazines and newspapers including the Sunday People and the Sunday Express.

 Taylor's debut novel, Heaven Can Wait, won the Pink Thong Award for Best Debut in the Chicklit Club 2009 awards and was the first book ever to score ten out of ten in the club's rating system.